Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 For regular chess, 2.
 Bh3 does have the advantage of helping to clear the way for castling, but I would generally recommend 2.
-Bg2 instead, as Black might see that bishop as free for the taking.
+Bg2 instead, as Black might see a bishop on h3 as free for the taking.

 #### Indian defense